JF1499: Are You Ready To Become An Apartment Syndicator? Part 1 of 2 | Syndication School with Theo Hicks

-Get more real estate investing tips every week by subscribing for our newsletter at BestEverNewsLetter.com
+Get more real estate investing tips every week by subscribing to our newsletter today.

 Best Ever Listeners:

-Do you need debt, equity, or a loan guarantor for your deals?
+Are you looking for debt, equity, or a loan guarantor for your next deal?

-Consider contacting Eastern Union Funding and Arbor Realty Trust are the companies to talk to, specifically Marc Belsky.
+Consider contacting Eastern Union Funding and Arbor Realty Trust, specifically Marc Belsky.

-I have used him for both agency debt, help with the equity raise, and my consulting clients have successfully closed deals with Marc’s help.
-See how Marc can help you by calling him at 212-897-9875 or emailing him email@example.com
+I have personally used him for agency debt and for help with equity raise.
+My consulting clients have also closed deals with Marc’s help.
+See how Marc can help you by calling him at 212-897-9875 or emailing him at email@example.com.

-Joe Fairless: There needed to be a resource on apartment syndication that not only talked about each aspect of the syndication process, but how to actually do each of the things, and go into it in detail… And we thought “Hey, why not make it free, too?”
+Joe Fairless: There needed to be a resource on apartment syndication that not only talked about each aspect of the syndication process but how to actually do each of the things, and go into it in detail… And we thought, “Hey, why not make it free, too?”
 That’s why we launched Syndication School.

-Theo Hicks will go through a particular aspect of apartment syndication on today’s episode, and get into the details of how to do that particular thing.
+Theo Hicks will go through a particular aspect of apartment syndication on today’s episode and get into the details of how to do that particular thing.
 Enjoy this episode, and for more on apartment syndication and how to do things, go to apartmentsyndication.com, or to learn more about the apartment syndication school, go to syndicationschool.com, so you can listen to all the previous episodes.

 Theo Hicks: Hi, Best Ever listeners.
 Welcome to another episode of the Syndication School series, which is a free resource focused on how-to of apartment syndications.
 I am your instructor, Theo Hicks.
-Each week we will be airing a two-part podcast series about a specific aspect of the apartment syndication investment strategy, and for the majority of the series, we will offer a free document or a spreadsheet for you to download as well.
+Each week, we will be airing a two-part podcast series about a specific aspect of the apartment syndication investment strategy, and for the majority of the series, we will offer a free document or a spreadsheet for you to download as well.

-All the documents and the Syndication School series can be found at SyndicationSchoo.com.
+All the documents, and the Syndication School series, can be found at syndicationschool.com.

 This episode is part one of a two-part series entitled “Are you ready to become a syndicator?”
-In part one we are going to be discussing the experience requirements needed before becoming a syndicator, and in the next episode, part two, we will be discussing the educational requirements.
+In part one, we are going to be discussing the experience requirements needed before becoming a syndicator, and in the next episode, part two, we will be discussing the educational requirements.

 In this episode, by the end, you will learn the experience requirements needed before becoming an apartment syndicator, and that is going to be business experience and real estate experience.
 What we’re going to do is we’re going to go through a list of questions that you should answer in order to rate your real estate and business experience, and we’ll go over a few examples of what the different ratings mean.
 At the end, based off of your rating, you can make the determination if you are ready to move on to the educational phase and start your apartment syndication journey, or if you need to work on addressing your experience requirements first.

 As I mentioned, in order to become an apartment syndicator, you’re going to need a successful track record in business or real estate.
 Ideally, both.
-The reason is because when you’re talking to team members or passive investors, they’re all gonna ask you what your background is.
-And one of the biggest challenges you’re going to face starting out is a lack of experience conducting an apartment syndication, because if you’ve never done one before, then they’re going to want to know what your background is and how that will allow you to translate those skills into successfully completing an apartment syndication.
+The reason is because, when you’re talking to team members or passive investors, they’re all gonna ask you what your background is.
+And one of the biggest challenges you’re going to face starting out is a lack of experience conducting an apartment syndication, because, if you’ve never done one before, then they’re going to want to know what your background is and how that will allow you to translate those skills into successfully completing an apartment syndication.

 So we’re going to break the experience into two parts.
 You can have a real estate background or you can have a business background.
 For real estate, the benefit of a real estate background is pretty straightforward.
-If you’ve invested in real estate in the past, those skills can easily translate into buying an apartment, because you understand the transactional process, you have some education and some awareness of the different real estate terms, and you likely already have relationships with some people in the industry; maybe those exact relationships won’t help you, but you can get referrals from them for other team members, and you know how to find team members.
+If you’ve invested in real estate in the past, those skills can easily translate into buying an apartment.
+Because you understand the transactional process, you have some education and some awareness of the different real estate terms, and you likely already have relationships with some people in the industry; maybe those exact relationships won’t help you, but you can get referrals from them for other team members, and you know how to find team members.
 There’s a whole lot of skills that come from buying just one real estate deal.

-But something you’re likely going to lack will be relationships with high net worth individuals, because most passive investors are gonna be passive, first of all, but also high net worth, because they have the liquidity to invest in deals… And if you only know real estate people, they’re likely going to want to be active in the process, and are not ideal passive investor candidates.
-Also, you’re likely gonna be lacking in the apartment education background because, of course, since you’ve never done an apartment before, there’s a few distinctions between some of the smaller multifamily and single-family investment strategies in apartments… But that will be the focus of part two.
+But something you’re likely going to lack will be relationships with high net worth individuals, because most passive investors are gonna be passive, first of all, but also high net worth, because they have the liquidity to invest in deals… And if you only know real estate people, they’re likely going to want to be active in the process and are not ideal passive investor candidates.
+Also, you’re likely gonna be lacking in the apartment education background because, of course, since you’ve never done an apartment before.
+There’s a few distinctions between some of the smaller multifamily and single-family investment strategies in apartments… But that will be the focus of part two.

-So in order to determine your rating for real estate, there are four questions you need to ask yourself.
+So, in order to determine your rating for real estate, there are four questions you need to ask yourself.
 First, what are your real estate accomplishments?
 What have you done in the real estate industry?
 How many deals have you completed, and what is the volume in regards to value of those deals?
 How long have you been in real estate for?
 Things like that.

 Another question you wanna ask yourself is do you currently or have you previously owned profitable properties?
-The key word there being ‘profitable.’
+The key word there being “profitable”.
 If you’ve invested in real estate before but the deals weren’t profitable, then that’s not a good sign, because if you explain that to your investors, they’re likely not going to trust you with your money if you’ve never had a profitable deal before.

-Again, it doesn’t have to be an apartment; really, it could be any real estate background – fix and flip, single-family rental, smaller multifamily rental… The key is that it’s profitable, and that you can translate those skills into creating a profitable apartment syndication business.
+Again, it doesn’t have to be an apartment; really, it could be any real estate background – fix and flip, single-family rental, smaller multifamily rental… The key is that it’s profitable and that you can translate those skills into creating a profitable apartment syndication business.

 Another question that you need to ask yourself is do you have a track record of successfully investing your own money and making money?
 Similar to question number one, have you bought real estate with your own capital and made money, and what was the return on that capital?
 Again, if you’ve made only a couple of percentage points, that’s gonna be a lot different than if you’ve doubled your money in two years.

-And then lastly, do you have any experience with, or education on commercial real estate?
+And then, lastly, do you have any experience with or education on commercial real estate?
 This is where you need to analyze your background as it relates to commercial multifamily real estate.
 Do you have any experience in that background or education?
 Even if it’s as simple as reading a book or listening to podcasts.
 Those are not the best, obviously, but that’s better than having no relevant experience in commercial real estate at all.
 So that covers the real estate experience aspect of it.

 The next aspect of your background you’re going to analyze is your business background.
-Now, the benefits of having a successful business background is that you have proven your ability to either start your own business, or you performed well enough in another business that you gain promotions or awards, and you’ll be able to translate those skill sets of either starting a business, or being successful within another business – you’ll be able to translate those skills into starting or growing a syndication business.
+Now, the benefits of having a successful business background is that you have proven your ability to either start your own business, or you performed well enough in another business that you gain promotions or awards, and you’ll be able to translate those skill sets of either starting a business or being successful within another business – you’ll be able to translate those skills into starting or growing a syndication business.

 So the four questions you should ask yourself to analyze your business background is 1) what are your business accomplishments?
 Similar to what are you real estate accomplishments, what have you done in the business world that shows others that you are successful?